The best cookie cutters and cookie tools for bakers | CNN Underscored

 “The best cookie cutters have a small rolled lip of metal or plastic around the top to protect my hands and give me an edge to grab onto to pull the cutter back up,” Bushman says.
 “I also look for a nice seam where the metal of the cookie cutter joins together so I don’t have a weird shape on one edge of my cookie.”

-“As the most impatient person in the world, I cannot stress the importance of properly chilling your dough,” Bushman concurs.
-“Almost all cut-out cookie problems can be solved by just letting the dough firm up more in the freezer or fridge.”
+“As the most impatient person in the world, I cannot stress the importance of properly chilling your dough,” Bushman says.
+“Almost all cutout cookie problems can be solved by just letting the dough firm up more in the freezer or fridge.”

 “I like to buy a sheet of frozen puff pastry, stamp it out with circular or square cookie cutters and top it with seasonal savory ingredients like roasted vegetables and cheese,” says Lopez.
 “Bake the whole thing and make an easy, delicious savory bite.”